rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 IS_SEALED=$(vault status | grep Sealed | awk '{ print $2 }')
 ```

 The script assumes that a new chain of trust must be created when the Vault is initialized for the first time.
-Both initialising Vault and creating a new chain of trust should only be done once.
+Both initializing Vault and creating a new chain of trust should only be done once.
 To be able to create the chain of trust the PKI secrets engine must be enabled with a role that is allowed to enable the PKI backend:

 ```bash
 vault login ${ROOT_TOKEN}
 vault secrets enable pki
 ```

-In a production setup a policy and an auth method should be created to restrict access.
+In a production setup a [policy](https://learn.hashicorp.com/vault/identity-access-management/iam-policies) and an [auth method](https://www.vaultproject.io/api/auth/index.html) should be created to restrict access.
 However, for this demo the root token is used for all of the Vault configuration.
 By default the PKI secrets engine is enabled at /pki.
 You might want to create a separate chain for nodes and SQL clients.
 The -path option allows you to specify a custom path (e.g. /pki/cockrach/nodes).
 Next we tune the secrets backend to expire everything within 10 years after issuing:

 ```bash
 vault secrets tune -max-lease-ttl=87600h pki